Communicable Disease Surveillance

 Physicians that would like to request testing of patients that have traveled and have symptoms or are pregnant, please call our CD nurse line for consultation at: 586-783-8190.
 Tests must be approved by MDHHS via the local health department before submitting a sample to the CDC.
 Private laboratories are not able to perform Zika testing at this time.

-Beginning September 28, 2015 seasonal flu vaccine will be available in our clinics for 2015-2016.
+Seasonal flu vaccine is available in our clinics.
 It is recommended that all persons ages 6 months and older receive a yearly flu vaccination.
-Please call our Flu Vaccine Hotline: 586-466-7923 for more information.
+Please call our Flu Vaccine Hotline: 586-466-7923 for more information

 Rabies/Animal Bites/Bat Exposure